Crazy Clown Time: Composition

 Crazy Clown Time has been described by Lynch as "a collection of dark songs" in the style of "modern blues".
 The album incorporates elements of avant-garde music, including the use of feedback; noise; dissonance; and soundscapes which feature "dense layers of texture".
-Lynch's particular style of blues and his use of avant-garde techniques was commented on by Consequence of Sound, with writer Adam Rier saying that Lynch had "taken something very familiar to anyone who has listened to music in the Western world and turned it into something chilling, creepy [and] utterly Lynch-ian."
+Lynch's particular style of blues and his use of avant-garde techniques were commented on by Consequence of Sound, with writer Adam Rier saying that Lynch had "taken something very familiar to anyone who has listened to music in the Western world and turned it into something chilling, creepy [and] utterly Lynch-ian."
 Several tracks on Crazy Clown Time, including "Good Day Today", are regarded as electronic pop.

 Lynch's "Fifties-style" guitar sound on Crazy Clown Time often features use of tremolo, and other effects are used throughout the album, including considerable use of reverb and delay.
 Lynch's vocal tracks are heavily processed, through use of vocoders and modulation effects.

 Crazy Clown Time's lyrics have been described as "enigmatic" and some are written in a stream-of-consciousness style.
 "Strange and Unproductive Thinking", which includes themes from "cosmic awareness to tooth decay", features lyrics centered around and referencing Transcendental Meditation, a technique Lynch uses and is an advocate of.
 Two songs on the album ("Strange and Unproductive Thinking" and "Crazy Clown Time") are delivered in a spoken-word vocal style.

 Lynch and engineer Dean Hurley composed all of the album's songs; Lynch wrote all of the song's lyrics.
 Lynch and Hurley's songwriting process began as jams, around which songs "eventually found a form" and to which Lynch later penned the lyrics.